It’s no secret that status pages are an effective way to keep your customers informed.

 On top of this, their Atlassian status page has buttons to subscribe and contact support in the top right of the page.
 They also have the option to report an incident.
 The navigation buttons include Current Status, Scheduled Maintenance, and System Metrics.
 Clicking on current status brings you to two sections – Twillio Services and External Connectivity.
 These sections contain an extensive list of monitored systems.

-The Past Incidents button links to a separate page with an extensive breakdown, showing 3 months at a time.
+The Past Incidents button links to a separate page with an extensive breakdown.
 Incidents are detailed and can be filtered for faster navigation.
-However, they would benefit from a clear color code to categorize incidents, similar to other status page examples that we looked at.
+However, they would benefit from a clear color code to categorize incidents.

 Visually, their status page is kept minimal and does not have a color scheme or banner of any kind.
 However, they do have their logo on the top left of the page.